What Are the Best Real Estate Agent Certifications and Designations?

 - You must close five total transactions in which you were the buyer's representative (no dual agency permitted).

-If you're an agent working with a team, you’ll greatly benefit from a C-RETS designation.
+If you're an agent working with office REALTORS®, you’ll greatly benefit from a C-RETS designation.
 Through this process, you’ll build an in-depth foundation of training, skill development, and resources to create, guide, and manage your team.
 You're free to choose courses depending on your learning needs.
 With the C-RETS certification, you also get a chance to fast-track your Certified Real Estate Brokerage (CRB) Designation.

 - You’ll need to pay a one-time credentialing fee of $159.